bitterjug/devjournal-crypto/devjournal.markdown

 enabled one level of nesting.

-- Switching the logframe serializer back to Hyperlinkedmodelserializer gets our url represented as a full url
+- Switching the logframe serializer back to Hyperlinkedmodelserializer gets our url represented as a full url.
+So long as I don't include the 'id' field in the field set.
+If I do, I get

+    Exception at /api/logframes/1/

+    Could not resolve URL for hyperlinked relationship using view name "result-detail".
+You may have failed to include the related model in your API, or incorrectly configured the `lookup_field` attribute on this field.

+I think it might be trying to use our url conf to lookup "result-detail" and identify which url pattern to use for reverse.